Financial-Times/origami-website/_tutorials/new-component/create-a-new-component.md

 The `div` tag in our demo may be any HTML tag provided there is a `data-o-component` attribute.
 The `data-o-component` attribute identifies the root of our component and its [owned dom](https://origami.ft.com/spec/v1/markup/#owned-dom).
 A component may act on a DOM element using JavaScript if it, or any ancestor, has a data attribute containing the component’s name.
 There is also a CSS class `o-example` in our demo.
 Origami components may only style a DOM element with CSS if it, or any ancestor, has a class which starts with the name of the component.
 There are more details in the [markup section of the component specification](https://origami.ft.com/spec/v1/markup/) but we'll revisit this when adding CSS styles and JavaScript to our component.

-## Part Two: Styles
+## Part Two: Base Styles

 In part one we learnt:
 - The [Origami component specification](https://origami.ft.com/spec/v1/components/) tells us what standards we must meet to create an Origami component.
 - The [Origami Build Tools](https://github.com/Financial-Times/origami-build-tools) command line interface is used to help us develop and test components.
-- Specifically, we learnt about the Origami Build Tools `init` command to generate a basic component to work from when developing a new component.
+- Specifically, we learnt about the Origami Build Tools `init` command to generate a component to work from when developing a new component.
 - Origami components use git source control and are stored remotely on Github.
 - Origami components HTML markup is usually copied by users from component demos rather than from templates.
 - And finally we learnt how to update the markup in one of those demos.